laingcc/modmod.fun/README.md

 - **Community Discussions**: Engage in threaded discussions with support for nested comments and quoting.
 - **Tripcode Support**: Optionally secure your identity with tripcodes for added authenticity.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Interactive Previews**: Real-time previews for posts and comments.

 ## Development Setup